-Seeking to destroy not only Mordecai but all the Jews in the Kingdom, Haman casts lots (the Hebrew word for 'lots' is Pur or Purim, Strong's Concordance #H6332, from where the feast gets its name) to determine which day to begin carrying out his plot.
-He then persuades King Xeres (Ahasuerus) through lies and offering 10,000 talents of silver to the King's treasury (worth around $219 million dollars today) to issue an edict ordering all Jews be killed.
+Seeking to destroy not only Mordecai but all the Jews in the Kingdom, Haman casts lots (the Hebrew word for 'lots' is Pur or Purim and is where the feast gets its name) to determine which day to begin carrying out his plot.
+He then persuades King Xeres (Ahasuerus), through lies and offering 10,000 talents of silver (worth around $180 million today), to issue an edict ordering all Jews be killed (Esther 3:8 - 11).

 Haman's plot is ultimately thwarted through the efforts of Mordecai and Queen Esther (who were cousins).
 Not only is he hanged on the same gallows he planned to use for Mordecai (Esther 7:10), his ten sons are also hung as well (9:13 -14).
-It is this event of the saving of the Jews from their mortal enemy that Purim commemorates.
+It is this event that Purim commemorates.

-A tomb believed by some to hold the remains of Esther and her cousin Mordecai is located in Hamadan, a city in the Northwest part of modern day Iran.
+A tomb some believe hold the remains of Esther and Mordecai is located in Hamadan, a city in the Northwest part of modern day Iran.
 Ironically, even though the book of Esther delineates the Eternal's miraculous hand at saving the entire Jewish nation from slaughter, the word 'God' is not found in the book.
 Purim begins at sunset on Wednesday, February 28 in 2018.
 In 2019 in begins at sunset on Wednesday, March 20 and in 2020 it begins on Monday, March 9.